openoms/joininbox/README.md

 * Run the Yield Generator as a service and earn fees for providing liquidity
 * Use the JoinMarket-QT GUI remotely over SSH
 * Signet support to test for free

-## Connect to a Bitcoin Core node
+* Connect remotely to a Bitcoin Core node

-* Try signet locally
-* Connect remotely to a
   * RaspiBlitz over [LAN or Tor](prepare_remote_node.md#raspiblitz)
   * RoninDojo over [LAN or Tor](prepare_remote_node.md#ronindojo)
-* Run locally as part of the RaspiBlitz SERVICES
 * Start a pruned node from https://prunednode.today/
+* JoininBox is part the RaspiBlitz SERVICES

 **The addresses, transactions and balances of JoinMarket can be seen in the watch-only wallet of the connected node.**
-  * use your own or trusted node
+  * use your own or a trusted node
   * to protect privacy in case of physical access use disk encryption

 ## Required Hardware